Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Supplier Reliability

 Supplier reliability plays a significant role in determining EOQ.
 Reliable suppliers with consistent lead times and high-quality products allow businesses to maintain lower inventory levels.
-In contrast, unreliable suppliers with frequent delays or quality issues may require businesses to hold higher levels of safety stock to buffer against these uncertainties, affecting the EOQ.
+In contrast, unreliable suppliers with frequent delays or quality issues may require businesses to hold higher safety stock levels to buffer against these uncertainties, affecting the EOQ.

 Building strong relationships with reliable suppliers and diversifying the supplier base can help mitigate risks and optimise inventory management.
 Businesses should regularly evaluate supplier performance and adjust their EOQ calculations accordingly.